supcik/academic-www/content/themes.md

 caption = "Strawberry (v4.4+)"
 +++

-The following color themes are available and can be set by the `color_theme` option in `config.toml`:
+The following color themes are available and can be set by the `color_theme` option in `config/_default/params.toml`:

 {{< gallery album="1" >}}